“If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.” (1 John 1:9 KJV)

 It is important to understand that the context of John’s letter is to thwart a heresy that false teachers were trying to get true believers to accept.
 This heresy is called Gnosticism.
 This is the sin that John is referring too in his letter.
 Those believing this heresy.

 Gnosticism in incompatible with Biblical Christianity because Gnostics do not believe that a person can be born again through Christ.
 They deny that we are saved because Christ died in our place and took on the punishment for our sins but instead rely on extra Biblical ‘secret knowledge’ they say has been imparted to them as if they are special somehow.
-This was a big heresy in the early church and is being shown as false.
+The Gnostics believed that there was no such thing as sin and that we do not sin.
+This was a big heresy in the early church and is being shown as false by John.

 The Gnostics teachings were causing fear in some of the believers and had them questioning their faith on Christ alone for Salvation.
-The Gnostics claim was that Jesus did not really come in the flesh.
+Another of the Gnostics claims was that Jesus did not really come in the flesh and that Jesus was not God.
 John puts an end to that argument from the get go stating very clearly Jesus was real and did come in the flesh!
 John says WE HAVE SEEN WITH OUR EYES and TOUCHED WITH OUR HANDS.
-He puts an end to the belief of the Gnostics that Jesus was not here in the flesh.
+They had first hand knowledge.
+They seen and touched Jesus when He rose fro the dead.
+John puts an emphatic end to the belief of the Gnostics that Jesus was not here in the flesh as the Son of God that died and paid for our sins and rose again.

 John then goes on to keep destroying the beliefs of the Gnostics and to eradicate the fear it brought to believers of Christ stating he is writing this for the believer’s so that their JOY MAY BE FULL.
 John seeks to restore their full belief and assurance in Christ alone for their Salvation.